 If you’re in sales, then you might want to consider the following.
-When talking to a customer, we often use the word “WE” when selling the benefits of the product or service.
-This is a powerful word and conveys a team that is standing behind whatever we are selling.
+When talking to a customer, we often use the word “WE” when selling the product’s or service’s benefits.
+This is a powerful word and conveys a team standing behind whatever we are selling.
 As a result, the customer feels a bit more confident about their buying decision.

-However, we need to understand that not all transactions are as wonderful as we would like them to be.
-Sometimes the product fails, sometimes the product or service didn’t meet the expectation of the customer and sometimes the customer was flat out lied to about the end result.
+However, we must understand that not all transactions are as wonderful as we would like them to be.
+Sometimes the product fails; sometimes, the product or service doesn’t meet the customer’s expectation; and sometimes, the customer is flat-out lied to about the expected result.
 The customer will likely return to address the situation.

-The next thing we know, the customer is back in and face to face with the sales staff.
+The next thing we know, the customer is back and face-to-face with the sales staff.
 This is normally when the word “THEY” comes out.
-We hear things like “they have a policy against that” or “they didn’t get to it” or even “they don’t give refunds”.
+We hear things like “they have a policy against that,” or “they didn’t get to it” or even “they don’t give refunds.”

-The word “they” represents an outside party.
-You, me and we are not a part of “they”.
+The word “they” represent an outside party.
+You, me, and we are not a part of “they.”
 Imagine for a moment what that conveys to the customer.
-Yesterday it was “we” and now all of a sudden you have separated yourself from the organization.
+Yesterday it was “we,” and now, suddenly, you have separated yourself from the organization.
 YOU are not really in a position to help the customer when YOU are not a part of that organization.

-When it comes to sales, my advice is to take ownership of the situation.
+When it comes to sales, I advise taking ownership of the situation.
 Think about the feelings associated with the following statements.
 “WE will do whatever we can to remedy the situation Mr. Customer.”
 Or “We actually don’t allow returns after 90 days.”
-Or “I can’t promise anything but I will talk with MY team immediately to see what I can do for you.”
-No matter how you cut it, it’s a much better feeling than “they” and even if YOU cannot help the customer the way the customer would want, the customer will surely appreciate your ownership and sincerity.
+Or “I can’t promise anything, but I will talk with MY team immediately to see what I can do for you.”
+No matter how you cut it, it’s a much better feeling than “they,” and even if YOU cannot help the customer the way the customer would want, the customer will surely appreciate your ownership and sincerity.

 Let me leave you with a book recommendation.
 You might check out Fanatical Prospecting: The Ultimate Guide for Starting Sales Conversations and Filling the Pipeline by Leveraging Social Selling, Telephone, E-Mail, and Cold Calling